laro/Cilia/6 .../2 Unfinished Ideas.md

 ### Operator Precedence

-Group names in the diagram below correspond to `precedencegroup` declarations (see [Custom Operators with Declared Precedence](#custom-operators-with-declared-precedence) and the [Operators](/advanced/operators/#custom-operators) chapter).
+Group names in the diagram below correspond to `precedencegroup` declarations (see [Custom Operators with Declared Precedence](#custom-operators-with-declared-precedence)).

 List of **all currently known operators**: